-The West Linn Community Task Force’s goal is straightforward – we are collaborators who work to support youth on the prevention, education, and influences of substance abuse and bullying.
+Our Community Task Force’s goal is straightforward – we are collaborators who work to support youth on the prevention, education, and influences of substance abuse and bullying.
 We look at ourselves as Living Above the Influence.
 We hope this web site serves as a resource for finding the tools that meet your needs and your circumstances.
 We hope you will help and support us in this very important mission – for our children, for our families, and for our community.

 Download a general information flier about the WL Community Task Force as a PDF.

-April 2016 WLCTF will host Spring Mentor Days for 8th graders at Athey Creek and Rosemont Ridge Middle Schools.
+April of each year we will host Spring Mentor Days for 8th graders at Athey Creek and Rosemont Ridge Middle Schools.

 A Conversation with Addiction